-Members of A4A Ontario counter-demonstrated at the Autism $peaks Walk-a-thon in Toronto on June 3, 2018.
+Members of A4A Ontario counter-leafleted at the Autism Speaks Walk-a-thon in Toronto on June 3, 2018.

 Why we were there

-Autism $peaks doesn’t have the support of most autistics.
-A$ uses hate speech to describe autism, using lies like “epidemic” and portraying autistic children as burdens.
-A$ does not have autistic people as decisionmakers in their organization.
+Autism Speaks doesn’t have the support of most autistics.
+It uses lies like “epidemic” and often portrays autistic children as burdens in its fundraising materials.
+Autism Speaks does not have autistic people as decisionmakers in their organization.
 Almost none of their budget goes into useful services, mostly towards salaries and “research” (see below).
-In fact, 51 percent of A$ Canada’s budget is consumed by overhead costs, well beyond the reasonable range according to charity watchdogs.
+In fact, 51 percent of their Canadian budget is consumed by overhead costs, well beyond the reasonable range according to charity watchdogs.

 We had a big banner which read: “Autism Speaks Doesn’t Speak for Us” and several signs that we held.
 We stood at the periphery of the permitted event space and along the public sidewalk during the actual march.
 Every marcher saw us, due to our proximity to the start of the route.

-We handed out information about Autism $peaks as well as alternatives to it that are neurodiversity-friendly, so that walkers could learn about and start to support organizations that truly help autistic people.
+We handed out information about Autism Speaks as well as alternatives to it that are neurodiversity-friendly, so that walkers could learn about and start to support organizations that truly help autistic people.

 We also handed out hand-made stimmy toys to kids attending the Walk, because the event –with its blaring music and crowded, chaotic space — was not at all sensory-friendly.
 To me, it felt good doing something that could have an immediate effect to help autistics and I’m so glad someone in our group suggested it!